rowlandcoping/hopes-and-dreams/README.md

 None of these have been included in the MVP due to time constraints.
 Leaving modules out for now has also made my design choices a lot easier!

 _"Opportunities to update skills and interests...
 Account and personal settings which allow the user to customize their experience"_\
 The original suite of options has been reduced to a single pre-defined interests list which is also shared with dreams.
 Interests etc were originally free-form and manually entered, but even as the site creator I was struggling to enter appropriate interests.
 The chances of anything matching with a dream were slim.
 Also users do not want all these steps.
-Following the prototype meeting all this was stripped down (along with 500 lines of beautiful Javascript) and the current categories system instigated.
+Following the prototype meeting all this was stripped down (along with 500+ lines of Javascript) and the current categories system instigated.
 Account settings are a roadmap feature, but not essential at present.

 _"Users may rate comments, and have the option to filter users with very low scores"_\
 All the data regadring likes and dislikes exists and could be used to build a user filter which could be integrated into the profile.
 Unfortunately time constraints mean this will not be part of the MVP.
-Users are protected by the opportunity delete any comments on their own dreams they do not think are acceptable or in extreme cases disable comments altogether.
+Users are protected by the opportunity to delete any comments on their own dreams they do not think are acceptable or in extreme cases disable comments altogether.

 _"Search facility to find friends or chase specific dreams"_\
 This has been abandoned in favour of the Dreamscape filters which do much the same thing, due to time constraints and necessity.
 It is possible to follow users and see all thier content in your 'followed' feed, and to share dreams with others whether they are registered site members or not.

 _"Basic themes - dreams and indeed profiles can be tailored with basic color themes"_\
-It would be relatively straightforward to implement, but it would require a major reworking of the CSS as well as designing other site themes, which would require a lot more time than I have for this project.
+It would be relatively straightforward to implement, but it would require a major reworking of the CSS as well as designing other site themes, which would require a lot more time than I have left for this project.

 #### Site Pages and Elements

 Dreams page:  This has been simplified to allow immediate access to key CRUD features and reduce the number of user clicks.
 As there are no modules in the MVP there is no need to provide access to them.
-If modules were added they would instead need to be integrated into the current site structure, probably part of each dream section on the 'view dreams' page rather than as a seperate page (which is mooted both here and in the wireframes)
+If modules were added they would instead need to be integrated into the current site structure, probably part of each dream section on the 'view dreams' page rather than as a seperate page (which is mooted both here and in the wireframes) in order to limit the number of clicks to reach a destination.

 #### Data Structure